diegosmarques/hello_cse/README.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://img.shields.io/packagist/l/laravel/framework" alt="License"></a>
 </p>

+## Personal comments of the project
+1- Created the project laravel, using composer to install and create a new project 2- Change the datas on the env file, to make the connection with my local database 3- Created the repository on git hub to save my project on the cloud 3- Created my first model Celebrity and then used the terminal to make the first migration to database 4- Created the CelebrityController so I could treat all the requests regarding the model(Celebrity) (POST, PUT, GET, DELETE).
+5- While working on the CelebrityController, I created the routes and some parts of the frontend 6- Decided to use Bootsrap to build a friendly back-office where the admin of the website will be able to create,edit,delete the Celebrities of the main page.
+7- Once this part  was done I decide to install the laravel breeze to implement authentication features, including login, registration, password reset, email verification, and password confirmation, I exclude the route registration, once the app will be managed by one person.
+8- Created the front end using the blade template and  HTML, CSS et JavaScritp.

 ## About Laravel

 Laravel is a web application framework with expressive, elegant syntax.
 We believe development must be an enjoyable and creative experience to be truly fulfilling.
 Laravel takes the pain out of development by easing common tasks used in many web projects, such as: